Quasicrystalline Spin Liquid: Introduction

-{\bf Introduction.-} Quasicrystals represent a fascinating and unique form of atomic arrangement \cite{ranganathan1991quasicrystals,Levine_PRL_1984, Goldman_RMP_1993, goldman1991quasicrystal}, where the sites are neither perfectly periodic, as in a regular crystal, nor maximally disordered, as in an amorphous material.
+Quasicrystals represent a fascinating and unique form of atomic arrangement \cite{ranganathan1991quasicrystals,Levine_PRL_1984, Goldman_RMP_1993, goldman1991quasicrystal}, where the sites are neither perfectly periodic, as in a regular crystal, nor maximally disordered, as in an amorphous material.
 They can display Bragg-like peaks, but with ``forbidden'' (e.g. five-fold) symmetries, and provide an interesting playground to study the effect of strong local-interactions.
-Since their original discovery in Al-Mn alloys \cite{Levine_PRL_1984}, and subsequently in naturally occuring minerals \cite{stein}, recent years have brought the mysteries of this subject to the forefront with new experiments on highly tunable two-dimensional quasicrystals in the moir\'e setting \cite{uri2023superconductivity, ahn2018dirac, pezzini202030, deng2020interlayer, lv2021realization}.
-On the theoretical front, examples of novel quasicrystalline phases without any crystalline analogs have been discussed \cite{Varjas_PRL_2019,Else_PRX_2021,fan2022topological,Longhi_PRL_2019,cain2020layer,Jeon_PRB_LL}, especially in the non-interacting limit where the appearance of robust zero modes has been highlighted \cite{Kohmoto_PRB_1987, Kohmoto_PRB_1986, Kohmoto_PRL_1986, Arai_PRB_1988, kohmoto1987electronic}.
+Since their original discovery in Al-Mn alloys \cite{Levine_PRL_1984}, and subsequently in naturally occurring minerals \cite{stein}, recent years have brought the mysteries of this subject to the forefront with new experiments on highly tunable two-dimensional quasicrystals in the moir\'e setting \cite{uri2023superconductivity, ahn2018dirac, pezzini202030, deng2020interlayer, lv2021realization}.
+On the theoretical front, examples of novel quasicrystalline phases without any crystalline analogs have been discussed \cite{Varjas_PRL_2019,Else_PRX_2021,fan2022topological,Longhi_PRL_2019,cain2020layer,Jeon_PRB_LL,DuncanPRB2020}, especially in the non-interacting limit where the appearance of robust zero modes has been highlighted \cite{Kohmoto_PRB_1987, Kohmoto_PRB_1986, Kohmoto_PRL_1986, Arai_PRB_1988, kohmoto1987electronic}.
 The properties of correlated electrons and of frustrated local-moment systems, in a quasicrystalline environment has not received as much attention.
 A series of recent works \cite{Kim_amorph_prl,Grushin_amorph_prl,Cassella_2023} have explored the effects of strong interactions in two-dimensional amorphous systems.
+There is a long history of studying frustrated spin models on a variety of quasicrystals; see e.g. \cite{QCfrust1,QCfrust2,AJ1,AJ2,QCfrust3} and references therein.